 The San Diego County Vector Control Program (VCP) is within the County of San Diego - Department of Environmental Health, Community Health Division.
 A "vector" is an animal or insect capable of transmitting the causative agent of human disease.
 "Vector" also includes eye gnats.
 Some examples of vectors in San Diego County are mosquitoes, ticks and rodents.

-The VCP is a countywide program that monitors and controls vectors and the diseases that they carry.
-The VCP has been reducing and controlling mosquitoes and other vectors since the 1930’s.
+The VCP is a countywide program that monitors vectors and the diseases that they carry and has been reducing and controlling mosquitoes since the 1930’s.

 1. Protects public health by surveying for diseases carried by vectors.